yellowdog/python-examples/README.md

 ## Worker Pool Specification Using JSON Documents

 It's also possible to capture a Worker Pool definition as a JSON document.
-The JSON filename can be supplied either using the command line with the `--worker-pool` or `-p` parameter with `yd-provision`, or by populating the `workerPoolData` property in the TOML configuration file with the JSON filename.
+The JSON filename can be supplied either by supplying the command line positional argument for `yd-provision`, or by populating the `workerPoolData` property in the TOML configuration file with the JSON filename.
 Command line specification takes priority over TOML specification.

 The JSON specification allows the creation of **Advanced Worker Pools**, with different node types and the ability to specify Node Actions.